-You must successfully complete (pass) at least two-thirds (66.67%) of your cumulative attempted credit hours to stay on pace with the Maximum Time Frame requirements described below.
+Students must successfully complete (pass) at least two-thirds (66.67%) of cumulative attempted credit hours to stay on pace with the Maximum Time Frame requirements described below.

-- Attempted credits are based on records maintained by the Registrar's Office and include courses for which you receive a grade of A, B, C, D, F, I, NC, S, U, W, WF or WX.
+a.
+Attempted credits are based on records maintained by the Registrar's Office and include courses for which the student receives a grade of A, B, C, D, F, I, NC, S, U, W, WF or WX.
 Attempted credits do not include audited courses, validation credits, or courses dropped prior to the issuance of a W.

-- Successfully completed credits include those for which you receive a passing grade (A, B, C, D or S).
-Courses for which you receive a grade of F, I, NC, U, W, WF or WX will not be counted as completed.
+b.
+Successfully completed credits include those for which the student receives a passing grade (A, B, C, D or S).
+Courses for which the student receives a grade of F, I, NC, U, W, WF or WX will not be counted as completed.

-- Grades of Incomplete are counted as attempted but not completed.
-If you subsequently complete the course requirements and want to request a recalculation of the percentage of credits completed, you must notify the Financial Aid Office.
+f.
+Grades of Incomplete are counted as attempted but not completed.
+If the student subsequently completes the course requirements and wants to request a recalculation of the percentage of credits completed, the student must notify the Financial Aid Office.

-You must complete all program requirements within 150% of the time it normally takes to complete the degree program (as measured in credit hours).
-Example: if your program requires 126 credits you may remain eligible for aid through completion of the degree or until you have attempted 189 credits, whichever comes first.
+Students must complete all program requirements within 150% of the time it normally takes to complete the degree program (as measured in credit hours).
+Example: If the student's program of study requires 126 credits, the student may remain eligible for aid through completion of the degree or until the student has attempted 189 credits, whichever comes first.

-- If you are enrolled in multiple programs the Maximum Time Frame will be based on the longest program.
+a.
+If the student is enrolled in multiple programs the Maximum Time Frame will be based on the longest program.

-- If you have changed programs, professional courses applicable to the first program will be excluded from the new program's attempted credit limit unless also required for the new program.
+b.
+If the student has changed programs, professional courses applicable to the first program will be excluded from the new program's attempted credit limit unless also required for the new program.

-- You are enrolled in a program longer than two academic years (i.e. a bachelor's degree program) and do not have a cumulative GPA of at least 2.0 at the end of the second year.
+- Student is enrolled in a program longer than two academic years (i.e. a bachelor's degree program) and does not have a cumulative GPA of at least 2.0 at the end of the second year.

-- You failed to meet either or both the Qualitative and Quantitative standards at the time of the annual review.
+- Student failed to meet either or both the Qualitative and Quantitative standards at the time of the annual review.

-- You have attempted 150% of the credits required for your degree program.
+- Student has attempted 150% of the credits required for the degree program.

-If your financial aid eligibility was terminated, you may submit an appeal to the Financial Aid Appeals Committee.
+A student whose financial aid was terminated may submit an appeal to the Financial Aid Appeals Committee.
 Reasons for an appeal may include: death of a relative, injury or illness of the student, or other special circumstances.
 At a minimum, an appeal must include the following:

-- A written or typed statement explaining the circumstances contributing to your failure to meet the SAP standards, along with the nature and timing of the circumstances;
+- A written or typed statement explaining the circumstances contributing to the student's failure to meet the SAP standards, along with the nature and timing of the circumstances;

 - Supporting documentation, as appropriate;

-- A description of what has changed in your situation that would allow you to meet SAP requirements in the future; and
+- A description of what has changed in the student's situation that would allow the student to meet SAP requirements in the future; and

-- An Academic Development Plan (ADP) that has been developed with and is signed by your advisor.
-The ADP must include how you expect to meet the SAP standards as well as the time frame in which you expect to be back in compliance with such standards.
+- An Academic Development Plan (ADP) that has been developed with and is signed by the student's advisor.
+The ADP must include how the student expects to meet the SAP standards as well as the time frame in which the student expects to be back in compliance with such standards.

-If your appeal is approved your financial aid eligibility will be reinstated on a Probationary basis for one semester.
-You may continue to receive financial aid during this Probationary Period but must meet the regular SAP standards or be making progress under an approved ADP by the end of the Probationary Period.
-If you fail to make progress under the approved ADP you will not be allowed to submit another appeal.
+If the student's appeal is approved, his/her financial aid eligibility will be reinstated on a Probationary basis for one semester.
+The student may continue to receive financial aid during this Probationary Period but must meet the regular SAP standards or be making progress under an approved ADP by the end of the Probationary Period.
+If the student fails to make progress under the approved ADP the student will not be allowed to submit another appeal.

-If your appeal is denied or you have failed to make progress during the Probationary Period you may re-establish your financial aid eligibility after meeting the following conditions:
+If the student's appeal is denied or has failed to make progress during the Probationary Period, the student may re-establish his/her financial aid eligibility after meeting the following conditions:

-- Enroll at your own expense until both the Quantitative and Qualitative SAP standards are met, while not exceeding the Maximum Time Frame.
+- Enroll at student's own expense until both the Quantitative and Qualitative SAP standards are met, while not exceeding the Maximum Time Frame.

-You will be sent written notification if your status changes as a result of the SAP evaluation.
+Students will be sent written notification if his/her status changes as a result of the SAP evaluation.